JeffSmith-ok/Stock_Project/README.md

 ## Usage

-The following images present important parts of three notebooks.
+The following images present the first notebook read in Jupyter Lab.

 ## ![Screenshot of the 60 Day Rolling Beta](images/60_Day_Rolling_Beta.jpeg) </br>